Puerto-Princesa Subterranean River National Park

 Good with some concerns

-The spectacular cave system of the site and the natural phenomena of the interface between the sea and the underground river are well preserved although experiencing increasing impacts from the increase in visitors and tourism developments.
+The spectacular cave system of the site and the natural phenomena of the interface between the sea and the underground river are well preserved although experiencing increasing impacts from the increase in visitors and tourism developments, pollution and illegal activities.
+The potential impact of climate change and more frequent severe weather events remains unclear.
 Some degradation of the site’s biodiversity values by tourism pressure, illegal activities and exploitation by the local community is recognized but the extent of the impacts of these threats is unknown given the lack of monitoring data and research.
-The protection and effective management of the site is hampered by a complex legal framework and some confusion as to what is actually the World Heritage site, and the donation of land areas within its boundaries to accommodate the residents.
+The protection and effective management of the site is hampered by a complex legal framework and some confusion as to what is actually the World Heritage site, and the zonation of land areas within its boundaries to accommodate the residents.
 Resolution of the zoning of the site as well as ongoing land claims and control of tourism development are all key to ensure effective management and planning in the future.
+While the impacts of Typhoon Rai are being addressed by the park management, further institutional, financial and technical support is needed by the park to fully rehabilitate and restore damaged ecosystems.

 Current state and trend of VALUES